 We have worked in close collaboration with our students and their families to put in place clear and open channels of communication.
 Parents/carers are informed at the start of each academic year of the teacher who has direct responsibility for their child’s pastoral care.

 We are committed to promoting the safety and wellbeing of students and Beccles works very closely with the Suffolk Safeguarding Children Board.
-If anyone within the school community has concerns about a student, school policy requires them to share them with Mr T Ward, Deputy Headteacher, our designated safeguarding member of staff.
+If anyone within the school community has concerns about a student, school policy requires them to share them with Mr Lees, Headteacher, our designated safeguarding member of staff.

 Our tutors are the main point of contact between school and home.
 They meet with their tutor group each morning for registration and have them for three periods each week as part of our unique enrichment programme.
 During that time the group might attend an assembly or take part in PSHE or Citizenship activities.